Dhii/validation-interface/README.md

 - [`ValidatorInterface`] - The central interface of the standard.
 Provides validation entry point (trigger) as `validate()`.
 Validators MUST implement this interface.
-- [`ValidatorAwareInterface`] - Something that has a validator.
-- [`SubjectAwareInterface`] - Something that knows about the validation subject.
 - [`ValidationFailedExceptionInterface`] - Occurs when subject fails validation, and reports the failed subject, and the validator that validated the subject, as well as a list of validation error messages.